Slow persuasion: Myopic behaviour by the decision-maker

-\begin{observation} A regular strategy of the agent is part of a MPE iff it is myopic. \end{observation}
+\begin{observation} A regular strategy of the decision-maker is part of a MPE iff it is myopic. \end{observation}

 That is: all and only myopic behaviour can be supported in a MPE, modulo tie-breaking.
-It follows that our analysis below of the principal's behaviour in MPEs carries over to a simpler model with a myopic agent, or alternatively a sequence of short-lived agents.
+It follows that our analysis below of the sender's behaviour in MPEs carries over to a simpler model with a myopic decision-maker, or alternatively a sequence of short-lived decision-makers.

-\begin{proof} If the principal uses a Markov strategy, then since the agent cannot affect the evolution of the state, a strategy of hers is a best reply iff it is myopic.
+\begin{proof} If the sender uses a Markov strategy, then since the decision-maker cannot affect the evolution of the state, a regular strategy of hers is a best reply iff it is myopic.
 The `only if' part follows.